 The 38th Cersaie, the International Exhibition of Ceramics and Bathroom Furnishings held in Bologna from 27 September to 1 October, fully met the expectations of the exhibiting companies who had decided to invest in the show as an opportunity to meet their customers face-to-face and present their latest product innovations in person.
-A total of 623 companies were present on a total exhibition space of 150,000 square metres in fifteen fully occupied halls of the Bologna exhibition centre, including 361 companies from the ceramic tile sector, 87 from the bathroom furniture sector and 175 from the installation, raw materials, new surfaces and service sectors.
+A total of 623 companies were present on a total exhibition space of 150,000 square metres in fifteen fully occupied halls of the Bologna exhibition centre, including 361 companies from the ceramic tile sector, 87 from the bathroom furniture sector and 175 from the installation, raw materials, new surfaces and services sectors.
 The strong international profile of the show was confirmed by the presence of 238 non-Italian exhibitors (38% of the total) from 28 countries.

 Cersaie 2021 was attended by a total of 62,943 visitors.
 Despite the continuing difficulties caused by the pandemic in international markets, especially in terms of intercontinental travel, the show attracted 24,019 international visitors (38% of the total), while the number of Italian participants amounted to 38,924.
 A total of 464 journalists were present, 150 of whom were from outside Italy.
 Total attendance amounted to 56% of the 2019 figure.

-"I am convinced that the 623 exhibitors who took part in Cersaie 2021 got the best possible return on their investment in a show that once again confirmed its national and international importance among distributors, architects, installers and real estate operators," commented Giovanni Savorani, President of Confindustria Ceramica.
+"I am convinced that the 623 exhibitors who took part in Cersaie 2021 got the best possible return on their investment in a show that has once again confirmed its national and international importance among distributors, architects, installers and real estate operators," commented Giovanni Savorani, President of Confindustria Ceramica.
 "Ceramic tiles have been doing well for several months in the various world markets thanks to the intrinsic health, hygiene and environmental sustainability qualities of our products and their ability to satisfy the growing demand for quality of life in homes and other places.
 As we have pointed out to the representatives of national and territorial institutions whose presence at the fair has clearly shown their interest in our sector,

-"Cersaie offered a wide-ranging program of well-attended and highly effective events," said Emilio Mussini, Confindustria Ceramica's vice president for promotional activities and trade shows.
+"Cersaie offered a wide-ranging programme of well-attended and highly effective events," said Emilio Mussini, Confindustria Ceramica's vice president for promotional activities and trade fairs.
 "Highlights of this edition of the fair included the nearly 600 people who attended the lecture given by Pritzker Prize winner Shigeru Ban, the presence of ten leading Italian and European architectural firms in the Contract Hall, the exhibition of the G124 project launched by Renzo Piano to redevelop the suburbs in collaboration with young architects, the eighteen Press Cafés held during the five days of the show, the seminars on ceramic tiles held in Tiling Town, and the 180 Cersaie Business delegates from some of the main Italian markets, including Germany, North America and the Gulf countries, who were present thanks to the valuable collaboration with the Italian Trade Agency ITA.
-Cersaie will continue until October 8 via Cersaie Digital, an online product showcase and business matching service for exhibitors and visitors that provides valuable support to in-person visitor participation and will be further developed in future editions of the show.
+Cersaie will continue until 8 October via Cersaie Digital, an online product showcase and business matching service for exhibitors and visitors that provides valuable support to face-to-face visitor participation and will be further developed in future editions of the show.

 Next year's Cersaie will be held in Bologna from 26 to 30 September 2022.

-Cersaie Press Office - October 4, 2021 - firstname.lastname@example.org
+Cersaie Press Office - 4 October 2021 - firstname.lastname@example.org